Skip to main content

 waitForSelector

-Wait for a selector to appear in page.
-If at the moment of calling the method the selector already exists, the method will return immediately.
-If the selector doesn't appear after the timeout milliseconds of waiting, the function will throw an exception.
+Use waitForSelector to wait for an element to appear before scraping.
+If the selector already exists, the method returns immediately.
+If the selector doesn't appear within the timeout, the request throws an exception.

 Example